near-daos/sputnik-dao-contract/sputnikdao2/README.md

 ## Bounties

+// TODO: add bounty blurb
+> Bounties... (add blurb)

 The lifecycle of a bounty is the next:

-- Anyone with permission can add proposal `AddBounty` which contains the bounty information, including `token` to pay the reward in and `amount` to pay it out.
+- Anyone with permission can add proposal `AddBounty` which contains the bounty information including `token` to pay the reward in and `amount` to pay it out.
-- This proposal gets voted in by the current voting policy
+- This proposal gets voted in by the current voting policy.
-- After proposal passed, the bounty get added.
-Now it has an `id` in the bounty list.
-Which can be queries via `get_bounties`
+- After proposal is passed, the bounty gets added.
+Now it has an `id` in the bounty list which can be queried via `get_bounties`.
 - Anyone can claim a bounty by calling `bounty_claim(id, deadline)` up to `repeat` times which was specified in the bounty.
-This allows to have repeatative bounties or multiple working collaboratively. `deadline` specifies how long it will take the sender to complete the bounty.
+This allows to have repetitive bounties or multiple working collaboratively.
+- `deadline` specifies how long it will take the sender to complete the bounty.
 - If claimer decides to give up, they can call `bounty_giveup(id)`, and within `forgiveness_period` their claim bond will be returned.
-After this period, their bond is kept in the DAO.
+After this period, their bond is forfeited and is kept in the DAO.
-- When bounty is complete, call `bounty_done(id)`, which will start add a proposal `BountyDone` that when voted will pay to whoever done the bounty.
+- When a bounty is complete, call `bounty_done(id)`, which will add a proposal `BountyDone` that, when voted, will pay to whoever completed the bounty.

 ---

 ## Blob storage

-DAO supports storing larger blobs of data and content indexing them by hash of the data.
+> DAO supports storing larger blobs of data and content indexing them by hash of the data.
 This is done to allow upgrading the DAO itself and other contracts.

 Blob lifecycle:

-- Store blob in the DAO
+- Store blob in the DAO.
-- Create upgradability proposal
+- Create upgradability proposal.
-- Proposal passes or fails
+- Proposal passes or fails.
-- Remove blob and receive funds locked for storage back
+- Remove blob and receive funds locked for storage back.

 Blob can be removed only by the original storer.